nodecg/nodecg/tutorials/sentry.md

 ```

 Once Sentry is configured, any uncaught exceptions or unhandled promise rejections either on the server or on the client will be reported automatically.

+In addition, any use of `nodecg.log.error` will also be reported to Sentry.